BreeeZe/rpos/README.md

 STEP 2.1 - INSTALL NODEJS AND NPM
 Windows and Mac users can install Node from the nodejs.org web site.
 Version 6.x and 8.x have been tested with RPOS.
+Only a small amount of testing has been done with Node v10.
 Raspbian Stretch users can install NodeJS and NPM from using apt-get
 Older Raspbian users (eg Jessie) can install NodeJS and NPM with these commands
 ```